Ahmedsaed/100-days-of-code/README.md

 ### Day 81: April 16, 2022
 **Progress:**

-- Made some improvments in the presentation gallery project
+- Made some improvements in the presentation gallery project
 - Made some fixes and resubmitted project 1 for Egypt FWD Web Dev Course